June 2021 / GLOBAL EQUITIES

-Part of my role as an impact manager is helping individuals and institutions make sense of what’s happening in the world around us and how that could manifest into risks and opportunities within investment portfolios.
+Part of my role as an impact investor is helping individuals and institutions make sense of what’s happening in the world around us and how that could manifest into risks and opportunities within investment portfolios.
 For example, as the environmental costs of climate change accelerate, planning for the future and thinking about climate mitigation can genuinely help a company’s bottom line.

 As businesses become more conscious and active in aligning capital with the economic returns that can legitimately flow from addressing environmental or social tensions, I expect opportunities to grow.
 That is important because breadth is a key foundation of consistency and meeting the return objectives of impact investing.
 In short, we are in an era of growth with respect to the opportunity set of impact stocks.

 However, in the same way that our environmental sustainability journey requires resilience, commitment, iteration, and imagination, so too will the journey of investing for impact, with a deep analysis and a long‑term belief system acting as a core driver of decision-making.

 Q. How does an investment manager contribute to positive impact?